qbeyond/terraform-azurerm-archetype-lib/policy_definitions/vmbackup/tests/modules/az_policy_def_assign/README.md

 # description

 The name of the Policy indicates the related resource group and test it is used for.
-This module deploys the policy definition and assigns it to the resource group.
+This module deploys the Azure policy definition and assigns it to the resource group.